-Altum's nonperforming loans (NPLs)-to-gross loans ratio1 was 7.4% as of June 2022, which is commensurate with the entity's business model because it is targeting borrowers with weaker risk profiles (Exhibit 4).
-The NPL ratio decreased from 15.0% as of December 2019 and 30.6% as of December 2014.
-As of June 2022, the company's loan loss reserves-to-problem loans ratio was a still-low 73% (2021: 75%) (Exhibit 5), although it jumps to 901% (2021: 644%) if we include the programmes' credit risk cover for guarantees.
+Altum's nonperforming loans (NPLs)-to-gross loans ratio1 of 9.3% as of December 2022 is commensurate with the entity's business model because it is targeting borrowers with weaker risk profiles (Exhibit 4).
+The NPL ratio decreased significantly over the past few years.
+As of December 2022, the company's loan loss reserves-to-problem loans ratio was a still-low 67% (2021: 75%) (Exhibit 5), although it jumps to 666% (2021: 644%) if we include the programmes' credit risk cover for the guarantees portfolio.